jgorman/wifi-watch/README.md

 17:03 136  67 good   1.5% packet loss  676.17 ms
 ```

-- Time : Current time.
+- Current time.

-- Tot: Total pings so far in the current period.
+- Pings so far in the current period.
-  This will count up to 300, 5 minutes per period.

-- Run: Run length for the current ping status.
-  In the example above there have been 67 good
-  pings in a row.
+- 67 good pings in a row.

-- Status: Was the last ping a success or a failure?
+- Status of the last ping: "good" or "fail".

-- Packet loss: Percent over the current period.
+- Packet loss percent over the current period.

-- Speed: Ping round trip in milliseconds to ns.google.com.
+- Speed of ping round trip to ns.google.com.

 Here is the past half hour of network quality history.